aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/index.md

 ![](aragon-os-infrastructure-core-overview.drawio.svg)

 <p class="caption">
-  Overview of the framework and core contracts of the aragonOSx protocol.
+  Overview of the framework and core contracts of the Aragon OSx protocol.
 </p>

 </div>

-In the following sections, you will learn more about the framework-related contracts of the aragonOSx protocol.
+In the following sections, you will learn more about the framework-related contracts of the Aragon OSx protocol.